 While not yet official all over the world, some of the earliest traces of this movement toward equality for women began in the early 1900s when unrest and debate was occurring over the inequality and oppression of women.
 Originally, many of the gatherings and celebrations for women occurred in February, but they later migrated to March, which is now considered Women’s History Month.

 Even after women earned the right to vote in many Western countries in the early 1900s, women were certainly still not experiencing equality.
 Following their work and dedication during World War II, many women were unsatisfied with the idea of going back to donning their aprons at home.
 They wanted more and many of them began to say so.

-The women’s movement of the 1960s put the spotlight on women’s issues and made it clear that historical contributions by women had been completely discounted.
+The women’s movement of the 1960s put an even greater spotlight on women’s issues and made it clear that historical contributions by women had been completely discounted.
 As historian and activist Gerda Lerner said in 1986, “When I started working on women’s history about thirty years ago, the field did not exist.
 People didn’t think that women had a history worth knowing.”

 Some suggestions for individual celebrations of Women’s History Month include: